Carole Shepheard: Career

 A self-described feminist artist, Shepheard's work revolves around the re-interpretation of historical, domestic, and cultural objects.
 Through her prints she used symbols and images of the body in a consciously feminist way.
 Her use of materials draws on her feminist reflections on the role of women, specifically in the home.
 In her early years as an artist she concentrated on small-scale, often modular pieces, that utilised women's traditional arts, including stitching, quilting, batik, and weaving.
 From the mid–1970s she expanded to drawings, collages, etchings, and prints.

 She was an early member of the Feminist Art Networkers.
 Formed in 1982, the network was made up of Auckland women artists and art historians and included Juliet Batten, Elizabeth Eastmond, Alexa Johnston, Claudia Pond Eyley, Priscilla Pitts, and Cheryll Sotheran.

 Shepheard taught at the Elam School of Fine Arts for sixteen years, holding teaching, administrative and managerial positions.
 While at the school she established a Women in Leadership Programme, curated participation in international biennales and exhibitions, supported an artist in residence programme, and founded the Association of Women Artists and in 1991, the Artists Alliance.
+Shepheard retired from Elam in 2007.

 In 1993, with Anne Gambrill, and support from the Auckland Zonta International Club, she organised the Zonta New Zealand Women's Print exhibition.
 The exhibited toured galleries throughout New Zealand to celebrate the centenary of women's suffrage in New Zealand.

 In the 2002 New Year Honours, Shepheard was appointed an Officer of the New Zealand Order of Merit, for services to the arts.

-Shepheard is the President of the Waikato Society of Arts and a director of the Te Puti Art Studio, where she also works as an artist.
+Shepheard is the president of the Waikato Society of Arts and a director of the Te Puti Art Studio, where she also works as an artist.
 She established the Te Puti Art Studio in 2009 to teach and support local artists.